-U.S. in crisis mode as coronavirus cases soar, travel restrictions loom
+U.S. reels as coronavirus outbreak leads to widespread disruptions

-Fears of a recession grew as U.S. cases of the virus that causes the sometimes fatal COVID-19 respiratory illness rose and the Trump administration prepared to roll out restrictions that threaten to cripple the travel industry.
+Fears of a U.S. recession rose in step with an increase in the number of people infected by the virus, which causes the sometimes fatal COVID-19 respiratory illness.
+The concerns were reflected in U.S. stock markets, with major indexes entering bear-market territory.

-U.S. stock markets cratered again after trading opened, with major indexes entering bear-market territory.
+California and New York announced sweeping bans on large gatherings and more schools, museums and other institutions announced plans to close.

-Officials in the hardest-hit parts of the country, including New York and Washington states, were trying to balance the need to protect the public while stopping short of actions that could freeze the daily lives of millions of people and stop economic activity.
+Officials in the hardest-hit parts of the country, including New York and Washington states, were trying to balance the need to protect the public from the highly contagious coronavirus while stopping short of actions that could freeze the daily lives of millions of people and stop economic activity.

-New York City Mayor Bill de Blasio told CNN that “more and more restrictions” were likely on the way, though he said there were no plans to shut down the city’s famous theater district or its subway system, a vital transportation link.
+New York City Mayor Bill de Blasio declared a state of emergency to fight the coronavirus outbreak on Thursday, allowing him to use new powers as the number of confirmed cases rose to 95 cases in the nation’s most populous city.

-“I don’t want to see Broadway go dark,” de Blasio said, adding that authorities will be issuing further guidance either on Thursday or Friday.
-He also announced the closure of two schools in the city due to a student’s “self-confirmed” positive case of COVID-19.
+New York state will ban gatherings of more than 500 people beginning at 5 p.m. on Friday in order to slow the spread of the virus, Governor Andrew Cuomo said at a news conference.
+Establishments that can fit 500 people or fewer must halve their capacity beginning on Friday, Cuomo said.

 Hollywood has postponed the release of several movies and movie theaters around the world have been closed over the health crisis.

-More than 1,300 U.S. cases of coronavirus have been confirmed and 33 people have died, according to a tally by Johns Hopkins University in Baltimore.
+More than 1,300 U.S. cases of coronavirus have been confirmed and 38 people have died.
 A nursing home in Kirkland, Washington, has accounted for a large share of the deaths.

 U.S. health officials have struggled to quickly expand testing capacity to make screening for the virus widely available, and have acknowledged that it is not easy for those possibly exposed to the virus to get tested.